-Both of these two tests comprises the same basic subject material and have the same stated purpose.
-Both the SAT and the ACT are designed to test a student’s comprehensive capabilities of the concepts that are taught in their high school curriculum in the subjects mathematics, reading for comprehension, English, and science.
+These tests comprise the same basic subject material and have the same stated purpose.
+The SAT and ACT are both meant to evaluate a student's broad understanding of high school science, mathematics, reading comprehension, and English ideas.

-Also, both tests are to help college admission committees evaluate a student’s readiness for college.
+Also, both tests help college admission committees evaluate a student's readiness for college.

-Because of all of this similarity in terms of the subject matter and in purpose – it is only natural that most work you do to prepare for one test would also tend to help you on the other test too.
-For instance, in order to prepare for the ACT, you will probably study the standard conventions of written English by reviewing grammar rules.
+Because of all of this similarity in terms of the subject matter and purpose, it is only natural that most work you do to prepare for one test would also tend to help you on the other test.
+For instance, to prepare for the ACT, you should study the standard conventions of written English by reviewing grammar rules.